-In Phase I, the evaluation documented each participating state’s planning year, including their goals, activities undertaken, challenges encountered and approaches chosen to overcome them.
-This work culminated in a report for each state and a cross-cutting report that discussed key lessons from the states’ experiences.
+The Phase I evaluation was designed to document each participating state’s efforts during the planning year, including their goals, activities undertaken, and challenges encountered and approaches chosen to overcome them.
+This work culminated in reports for each state and a cross-cutting report that discussed key lessons from the states’ experiences.

 Phase II of the WSS evaluation includes implementation analyses and data-tracking activities for all six states as well as analyses to provide quantitative causal results, where feasible.
 The evaluation takes into account each state’s particular activities, goals, priorities, and data availability with the overall evaluation presenting results from across the states.